 Multiply square metre figures by 10.7 to get the equivalent square footage figure, and multiply the total square footage by 0.092 to see its coverage in metres.

 If your room measures 18 square metres, you’ll need 20 sq. m of laminate once you add on the ten per cent calculation.
 Divide this figure by the coverage in each box to determine the total number of boxes required.
 If each box provides 2 sq. m of coverage, the magic number in this example would be ten.

 You can read more about flooring volumes contained in a typical box in this Purplepedia guide.

 6. If possible, order from the same batch

 Although manufacturers try to standardise the quality of their laminate flooring, there can be subtle differences between different manufacturing batches.

 Choosing wallpaper rolls from the same batch is always advisable, so do the same with boxes of laminate where possible.
 Otherwise, you might have to order extra boxes because one set of planks has a slight colour variation from the rest.

-Remember, it’s always advisable to retain a few spare planks (or even an unopened box) in case of future damages or water leaks which can maximise their longevity.
+Remember, always retain a few spare planks (or even an unopened box) in case of future damages or water leaks.

 Once you’ve purchased your boxes, follow our guide on laying laminate like a pro.